Lower Bounds on the Oracle Complexity of Nonsmooth Convex Optimization via Information Theory: Single-coordinate oracle complexity for the box

 Before proving the result, let us motivate our choice for the first-order oracle.
 The general case arises from an interleaving of the case \(n = 1\).
 As we have seen in the proof of Lemma~\ref{lem:learn-nonsmooth-1-dim}, for \(n=1\) querying the first-order oracle leads to querying prefixes.
-By \ref{item:family-increasing}, if \(S\) is the string defining the function \(f_S\), then for any prefix \(S'\) of \(S\) we have \(f_{S'} \leq f_S\); this gives a lower bound on the unknown instance.
+By \ref{item:family-increasing}, for any prefix \(S'\) of \(S\) we have \(f_{S'} \leq f_S\); this gives a lower bound on the unknown instance.
 By querying a point $x$ we obtain such a prefix with the additional property \(f_{S'}(x)=f_S(x)\), which localizes the minimizer in an interval, and thus provides an upper bound on its value.

-Now, for general \(n\) we want to upper bound the maximum as well by prefixes of the hidden strings.
+Now, for general \(n\) we want to upper bound the maximum by prefixes of the hidden strings.
 In particular, there is no use to querying any potential prefixes \(u\) for coordinate \(i\) such that \(f_u(x_{i})\) is strictly smaller than the candidate maximum; they are not revealed by the oracle.

 The query string for the String Guessing Oracle now arises by interleaving the query strings for each coordinate.
 In particular, if we restrict the query string to the substring consisting only of prefixes for a specific coordinate \(i\), then these substrings should be ordered by \(\sqsubseteq\), which is precisely the ordering we used for the case \(n = 1\) as a necessary condition.
 Thus, a natural way of interleaving these query strings is by their objective function value.
 Moreover, refining this order by the lexicographic order on coordinates will induce a single-coordinate oracle.